Lajbert/MonolithEngine/README.md

 # Sample platformer game:
 Windows executable: https://lajbert.itch.io/platformer-demo
 Android version: coming soon!
-Source code: in this repo
+Source code: in this repo under GameSamples/Platformer/

 # Oh no, not another game engine!
 There are so many game engines out there already, why making another one?